adrianpietka/langs/README.md

 ```
 / - UI Dashboard
+/github/stats - Statistics - number of all repositories, latest repository etc.
 /github/languages - Number of all repositories per programming language
+/github/new-repositories/monthly - Number of new repositories by programming language per month
-/github/new-repositories - Number of new repositories by programming language and date
+/github/new-repositories/yearly - Number of new repositories by programming language per year
 ```

 ## Sources of information